 Foreign exchange contracts not designated as hedging instruments

-As of March 31, 2021, the notional amounts of the Company’s outstanding exchange forward contracts, not designated as hedging instruments, were $55.1 million, and were used to reduce foreign currency exposures.
-With respect to such derivatives, gains of $2.2 million and of $1.5 million were recognized under financial income (expenses), net for the three-month period ended March 31, 2021 and 2020, respectively.
+As of March 31, 2022, the notional amounts of the Company’s outstanding exchange forward contracts, not designated as hedging instruments, were $42.2 million, and were used to reduce foreign currency exposures.
+With respect to such derivatives, gains of $0.7 million and of $2.2 million were recognized under financial income, net for the three-month period ended March 31, 2022 and 2021, respectively.
 Such gains or losses partially offset the foreign currency revaluation changes of the balance sheet items.
-These foreign currencies revaluation changes are also recognized under financial income (expenses), net.
+These foreign currencies revaluation changes are also recognized under financial income, net.

 Cash Flow Hedging - Hedges of forecasted foreign currency payroll and other operating expenses